 Housing price statistics - house price index

-House prices rose by 4.3% in both the euro area and the EU in the second quarter of 2018 compared with the same quarter of the previous year.
+House prices up by 9.3% in the euro area and by 9.9% in the European Union in the second quarter of 2022, compared with the same quarter of 2021.

-This article describes the house price index (HPI) in the euro area and the European Union (EU), presenting data on this indicator both at European and Member State level.
-It also provides examples of possible use of this indicator in relation to other statistics, such as consumer price indices, rent price indices and household disposable income.
+This article describes the house price index (HPI) in the euro area (EA19) and the European Union (EU), presenting data on this indicator both at European and Member State level.
+It also provides examples of possible use of this indicator in relation to other statistics, such as consumer price indices and rent price indices.
 Finally, a summary description of the methodology used in the compilation of the HPI is given.

 Annual and quarterly growth rates

-Table 1 presents the quarter on quarter and the annual growth rates for the HPI for the most recent four quarters.
+Table 1 presents the quarterly and annual rates of change for the HPI for the most recent four quarters.